 THE COMMONS SYSTEM

-- The Commons System has a central governing body known as The Assembly.
+The Commons System has a central governing body known as The Housing Unification Board (HUB).
 It is a consortium of every Commons' President and a few executive members.

 Students are elected and appointed to serve their commons through their individual Commons Council.